-Below is a list of the top 10 most mentioned US stocks on the WallStreetBets thread on Reddit over the last 24 hours on September 23, 2022, according to data from Quiver Quantitative.
-Exchange-Traded Funds (ETFs) have been excluded.
+Below is a list of the top 10 most mentioned US stocks on the WallStreetBets thread on Reddit over the last 24 hours on June 20, 2023, according to data from Quiver Quantitative.
+Exchange-Traded Funds (ETFs) and other instruments have been excluded.

 - Advanced Micro Devices